MicrosoftDocs/windows-itpro-docs/windows/privacy/required-windows-11-diagnostic-events-and-fields.md

 - **InternalBatteryCapacityCurrent**  Represents the battery's current fully charged capacity in mWh (or relative).
 Compare this value to DesignedCapacity  to estimate the battery's wear.
 - **InternalBatteryCapacityDesign**  Represents the theoretical capacity of the battery when new, in mWh.
 - **InternalBatteryNumberOfCharges**  Provides the number of battery charges.
 This is used when creating new products and validating that existing products meets targeted functionality performance.
-- **IsAlwaysOnAlwaysConnectedCapable**  Represents whether the battery enables the device to be AlwaysOnAlwaysConnected .
+- **IsAlwaysOnAlwaysConnectedCapable**  Represents whether the battery enables the device to be AlwaysOnAlwaysConnected.
 Boolean value.

 ### Census.Enterprise